Board MembersMahoning Country Children Services

 Marilyn Montes is the Director of Operations and Compliance for Mahoning Youngstown Community Action Partnership (MYCAP) based in Youngstown.
 She has worked for MYCAP over 25 years, and other urban and rural Community Action Agencies and the housing authority over the last 13 years.
 Montes is a certified Human Resource Professional with experience managing and maintaining compliances in all human resource disciplines.
 She is also certified in Labor Management.
 In 2015, Montes attained certification as a Non-Profit Accounting Professional (CNAP).
 She also started Montes HR Generalist Consulting Services in 2014.
 The company assists an organization’s Board of Directors to hire their top management positions such as the CEO/ED CFO, HR and/or COO.
 Montes grew up in Youngstown after coming to Ohio from Puerto Rico at the age of three.
-She has two adult children and is now enjoying her grandchildren.
+She has two adult children and is now enjoying her three grandchildren.

 Loisjean Haynes-Paige was appointed to the Children Services Board in 2018.
 Loisjean, now a retired educator, has worked in numerous school systems and technical colleges in Mahoning County.
 For 21 years she served in a variety of roles within the Youngstown City Schools and Choffin Career and Technical Center.
 Up until her recent retirement in May 2018, Loisjean served as Program Director for the Workforce Readiness Program, and as a Choffin Instructor teaching Business Technology, Computer Applications, Entrepreneurship and Financial Literacy.
 She also served as the District Internship Job Program Director for The Youngstown Business and Education Community Connections Program (YBECC) for Youngstown City Schools, a pilot program started by Ohio Governor John Kasich.
 During her time at Choffin, Loisjean also served as an Adjunct Professor in the Business Department at Eastern Gateway Community College, Youngstown, Ohio.
 She holds a Bachelor of Science Degree in Education, as well as two Associate’s Degrees in Applied Business and Fashion and Retail Marketing from Youngstown State University.
 She earned a Master of Education from Grand Canyon University, Phoenix, Arizona.
 During her career, she was named “Teacher of the Year 2011-2012.”
 She is a certified career development professional with Global Career Development Facilitator (GCDF), a member of Delta Kappa Gamma MU, National Association of Professional Women and National Career Development Association (NCDA).
 She was nominated 2016-2017 for the National Association of Workforce Development Professional Sar Levitan Advancing the Research Agenda Award, and the Thomas Ahlers System Building Award.
 She also holds an Ohio Real Estate License for 26 years.